Top 7 SEO Questions You May Be Asking

 A strong search engine optimization (SEO) campaign is an essential tool for any digital marketing strategy.
 While effective paid advertising, social media, and other digital strategies are important, organic search brings in the majority of website traffic.

 Effective SEO campaigns can help drive conversions, improve user experience, and ultimately lead to increased customer satisfaction.
 In this post, we’ll provide the answers to seven SEO questions clients commonly ask.

 Search engine optimization is the “practice of increasing both the quality and quantity of website traffic and exposure to your brand through non-paid search engine results.”
 (Moz) SEO is performed through a combination of updates both on and off your website to help Google better understand who you are, what you do, and why searchers should see you at the top of search results.

 The most popular SEO tactics include content creation, technical improvements, and link building.

-The goal of Google, Bing, and other search engines is to show the results that are most likely to answer a user’s query in the most digestible format.
-They have three primary functions:
+The goal of Google, Bing, and other search engines is to display the results that are most likely to answer a user’s query in the most digestible format.

-- Crawling: The process by which search engines comb the internet, reading over the code and content for each URL they find
+- Crawl: Search engines comb the Internet and read over the code and content for each URL they find.

-- Indexing: Storing and organizing of the content found during the crawling process
+- Index: Search engines store and organize the content found during the crawling process.

-- Ranking: This is where search engines deliver content on the search engine results page (SERP) that are most relevant to a searcher’s query
+- Rank: Search engines deliver content on the search engine results page (SERP) that is most relevant to a user’s query.

 3 – How does Google rank results?